Marwes/combine/README.md

 * `Stream::uncons` changed its signature to allow it to return errors.
 Return `Error::end_of_input()` instead of `()` if you implemented `Stream`.

 ### 0.6.0
-* Addition of `Parser::parse_ok`, should not break anything but I can't say for certain.
+* Addition of `Parser::parse_lazy`, should not break anything but I can't say for certain.

 ### 0.5.0
 * `any_char` -> `any`, `uncons_char` -> `uncons`